 July 14-July 25, 2014.
 (Residential students arrive on July 13.)
 Students attend class from 9 a.m. to 12 p.m., followed by lunch and afternoon activities, including site visits to Washington institutions (such as the State Department, Pentagon, and embassies), guest speakers, Model U.N.-style simulations, and college skills-building workshops taught by AU staff.
 Upon their return home, students will have an additional week to submit a final paper or project.
 A sample weekly schedule can be found here.

 Dormitory housing is available for the campus segment of the program.
 AU upperclassmen as well as a senior resident advisor will live in the dormitories and serve as mentors throughout the program.
 Students will have various dining options on campus, including an all-you-can-eat menu in AU’s main dining facility.

 Students will have free time to enjoy campus life, whether working out at the fitness center or relaxing on the quad or at one of AU’s cafes.
 Structured evening activities may include barbecues, an evening monument tour, study sessions, museum visits, a baseball game, and the viewing of international films.

 We welcome D.C.-area students who wish to commute daily to campus.
 Our campus is a short shuttle ride from the Tenleytown metro stop.
-Out-of-town students are also encouraged to live with friends and relatives in the D.C. area and commute to AU.
+For those driving to campus, complimentary parking is available.
+Out-of-town students are encouraged to live with friends and relatives in the D.C. area and commute to AU.
 Commuting students are invited to attend all afternoon and evening activities.

 The School of International Service recognizes that “service is not a moment, it’s a mindset.”
 The Community of Scholars program imbibes this service mindset, requiring its residential scholars to participate in a community service project involving the underserved Washington, D.C. community.
 In addition to gaining a valuable life experience, students will also obtain service hours that may be used to supplement high school requirements.